 In 2007 I graduated with a Masters Degree in Health Policy and Health Care Management at Birmingham University and have participated in various leadership programmes during my time working in the NHS.

-Since leaving the NHS in 2007, I have managed an independent, mental health training enterprise (2007-2012), and then through a local advocacy charity, I coordinated the independent mental health advocacy (IMHA) service in Staffordshire for patients detained in hospital under the Mental Health Act, including working directly with patients, as an IMHA (2012-2014).
-At the time of establishing Banish the Crows as an independent counselling psychotherapy offering in Stoke-on-Trent, I continue to work in higher education as part of the counselling and mental health service at Keele University (2014-2018).
+Since leaving the NHS in 2007, I have managed an independent, mental health training enterprise (2007-2012), and then through a local advocacy charity, I coordinated the independent mental health advocacy (IMHA) service in Staffordshire for patients detained in hospital under the Mental Health Act, including working directly with patients, as an IMHA (2012-2014), and immediately prior to establishing Banish the Crows as an independent counselling psychotherapy offering in Stoke-on-Trent, I worked a in higher education as part of the counselling and mental health service, at Keele University (2014-2018).
 In September 2018 I accepted a part-time position at Staffordshire University as a Lecturer in Counselling and Psychotherapy, teaching both undergraduate and postgraduate students.